rcalixte/wayland-book/src/protocol-design/design-patterns.md

 does the pending state get merged into the *current* state, allowing you to atomically update all of these properties within a single frame.
-Combined with a few other key design decisions, this allows Wayland compositors to render everything perfectly in every frame - no tearing or partially updated windows, just every pixel in its place and every place in its pixel.
+Combined with a few other key design decisions, this allows Wayland compositors to render everything perfectly in every frame &mdash; no tearing or partially updated windows, just every pixel in its place and every place in its pixel.

 ## Resource lifetimes